UW-Hydro/VIC/README.txt

 	from 0 E longitude.
 This has been fixed.
 TJB

+AIR_TEMP was not being allowed as an input forcing variable

+	Files affected:
+	initialize_atmos.c

+	Description:
+	A typo in an "if" statement prevented AIR_TEMP from being allowed as a valid input forcing variable at any time step.
+This has been fixed.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****
 --------------------------------------------------------------------------------